Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: Notations

 \section{Notations}

-Since in the topic treated in this paper there are a lots of variables involved and a lot of redefinition we present here, a list of the variables and their definitions with comments when necessary.
-We are present a translation dictionary with the variables used by Jensen, \cite{Jensen:2014ama} and Hartong et al., \cite{{Hartong:2015wxa}}.
+Since in the topic treated in this paper there are a lots of variables involved and many redefinitions, we present here a list of the variables and their definitions with comments when necessary.
+We also present a translation dictionary to the variables used by Jensen, \cite{Jensen:2014ama} and Hartong et al., \cite{{Hartong:2015wxa}}.
+In Table~\ref{table1}, we present the relation between the variables in this paper and those in \cite{Jensen:2014ama} and \cite{Hartong:2015wxa}.
+In Table~\ref{table2}, we present the correspondence of the fluid variables in this paper and those in \cite{Jensen:2014ama}.

 \centerline{\bf Variables defined on the gravity side}